azimonti/quantum-key-distribution-simulation/README.md

    python app.py
    ```

+## Simulations

+All the simulations rely on one-time pad cryptography, which is absolutely secured.
+Therefore the encrypted message is always broadcasted on a a public channel and Eve can capture it.

+The difference is how the secret key is exchanged and what is the behavior when an eavesdropper is intercepting the key and what Alice and Bob do to ensure that the key is not leaked.

+### No Protocol

+In the case where no encryption protocol is used, there is no reconciliation between Bob and Alice, and if an eavesdropper is present, just hold a valid copy of the key and can decode the message without Alice or Bob noticing it.

 ## Contributing

 Contributions to the Quantum Cryptography Simulation project are welcome.
 Whether it's through submitting bug reports, proposing new features, or contributing to the code, your help is appreciated.
 For major changes, please open an issue first to discuss what you would like to change.